augustinas/from-zero-to-hero-with-RSpec/farm/writing_tests_step1.md

 ![Well that looks good, doesn’t it?](../screenies/farm/no-examples.png "Well that looks good, doesn’t it?")

 Better!
 Or is it?
 It looks like all tests have passed, so can we go home now?
-No yet: the output tells us `no examples found`.
+Not yet: the output tells us `no examples found`.
 That’s because there are no tests to perform – we haven’t written them yet!

 [← A little preamble – Step 0](./writing_tests_preamble.md)